 Unbonded flexible pipe was primarily developed for use in dynamic systems where the use of fixed rigid solutions was impractical, such as in deep water.
 Following a number of early failures, improvements to the unbonded flexible pipe design and manufacturing process have resulted in increased reliability and therefore a steady increase in the number of flexible pipelines, spools and risers operating until the end of their design life.
 At this stage, when recoverable reserves remain or an asset is crucial to the export of hydrocarbons from surrounding fields, continued operation is often desirable.
 However, the quantification of remnant life in order to evaluate ongoing field viability (and aid in the planning of remediation, replacement or cessation of production) is not a trivial process for flexible pipe and little guidance is currently available.

 This webinar expands on the work Jee is undertaking as convenor of the ISO TS 12747 working group to update the standard to cover flexible pipelines.
-The webinar will explore the lifetime extension process for ageing flexible pipes in order to demonstrate that the risks of continued operation remain acceptable.
-The presenter, Graham Wilson, will discuss the crucial factors to consider prior to extending operating life and highlight the available means of assessment to allow remnant life to be determined.
-Appropriate mitigation and remediation options that can be utilised to reduce risks where necessary will also be covered, including the use of advanced inspection and monitoring techniques.
+The webinar explores the lifetime extension process for ageing flexible pipes in order to demonstrate that the risks of continued operation remain acceptable.
+The presenter, Graham Wilson, discusses the crucial factors to consider prior to extending operating life and highlight the available means of assessment to allow remnant life to be determined.
+Appropriate mitigation and remediation options that can be utilised to reduce risks where necessary are also covered, including the use of advanced inspection and monitoring techniques.

 This webinar will be particularly beneficial to:

 - Those responsible for pipeline systems where operation beyond the design life of any flexible pipe components present is desirable;